bryanwweber/orbital-mechanics-notes/orbital-maneuvers/hohmann-transfer.md

 where $r$ is the radius of the circular orbit.
 Let subscripts $i$ and $f$ represent the initial and final orbits, respectively.
 Then, if $r_i < r_f$, the specific energy increases (gets closer to zero) as a result of the transfer.
 On the other hand, if $r_i > r_f$, the specific energy decreases (gets more negative).

-The specific energy of the elliptical transfer orbit is given by Eq. {eq}`eq:ellipse-specific-energy`, repeated here for reference:
+The specific energy of the elliptical transfer orbit is given by @eq:ellipse-specific-energy, repeated here for reference:

 :::{math}
 E = -\frac{\mu}{2a}